 - energetic circulation treatments

-3. Special PTSD workshop:
+3. Special PTS workshop:

 This continuing medical education activity is organized to reinforce your understanding of the theoretical foundations and clinical applications of medical acupuncture techniques as performed for acute and chronic musculoskeletal pain and general medical problems seen in military treatment environments.